Top19 Business Studies at Lincoln is ranked joint 19th for student experience according to The Times and Sunday Times Good University Guide 2016.

 Introduction to Business Law

-This serves as an introduction to the English legal system and English contract law.
+This module serves as an introduction to the English legal system and English contract law.
 The module is designed to give students a basic understanding of contract issues in England and will enable students to appreciate when a legally binding agreement comes into existence, the obligations involved and the consequences of breaking such agreements.
 Contract law underpins a company’s dealings with its customers, employees and suppliers.
 It is important that students appreciate the legal context in which everyday business decisions are made.

 Organisational Behaviour 1: Evolving Perspectives of Management